MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

 1. Contain the source computer
     1. Find the tool that performed the attack and remove it.
     1. If the computer is running a scanning tool that performs a variety of LDAP queries, look for users who were logged on around the same time as the activity occurred, as these users may also be compromised.
-Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
+Reset their passwords and enable MFA or, if you've configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Defender for Cloud Apps portal.
 1. Reset the password if SPN resource access was made that runs under a user account (not machine account).

 ## Network-mapping reconnaissance (DNS) (external ID 2007)